 Work also includes replacing the Lake Rim Runoff bridge on Old Raeford Road over Bones Creek.

-Construction is scheduled to begin as early as July 2017 and to be completed by May 2021.
+Construction is underway on the Lake Rim Runoff bridge, and construction for the Outer Loop section is scheduled to begin as early as July 2017.
+It is expected to be completed by May 2021.

 U.S. 401/Raeford Road to Camden Road